hzeller/beagleg/G-code.md

 The following commands are supported.
 A place-holder of `[coordinates]` means a combination of axis koordinates (such as `X10 Y20`) and an optional feedrate (`F1000`).
-Current set of supported axis-letters is X, Y, Z, E, A, B, C (might add U, V, W).
+Current set of supported axis-letters is X, Y, Z, E, A, B, C, U, V, W.

 Callbacks that take coordinates are _always_ pre-converted to machine-absolute and metric.
 The codes G20/G21 and G90/G91/G92 as well as